Heavy Metal Detox: Signs, Solutions, and Foods

 Common sources of heavy metals include:

-• Drinking water: Water can contain minerals like lead from old pipes, arsenic in groundwater, and from industrial runoff.
+Water: Lead from old pipes, arsenic in groundwater, and industrial runoff.

-• Food: Mercury in seafood like large predatory fish (like tuna or swordfish), shellfish, cadmium in conventionally grown grains, and aluminum in processed foods.
+Food: Mercury in seafood like tuna or swordfish, cadmium in conventionally grown grains, aluminum in processed foods.

-• Air pollution: Industrial emissions (burning fossil fuels), cigarette smoke, and vehicle exhaust.
+Air: Industrial emissions, cigarette smoke, and vehicle exhaust.

 Who's At Risk?